-Eagle Lake was sampled as part of the New York Citizens Statewide Lake Assessment Program in 2001.
-For all program waters, water quality conditions and public perception of the lake each year have been evaluated within annual reports issued after each sampling season.
-Historical water quality summaries of the CSLAP data have also been undertaken within each annual report.
-This report attempts to summarize both the 2001 CSLAP data and an historical comparison of the data collected within the 2001 sampling season and data collected at Eagle Lake prior to 2001.
+Eagle Lake was sampled as part of the New York Citizens Statewide Lake Assessment Program in 2002.
+For all program waters, water quality conditions and public perception of the lake each year and historically have been evaluated within annual reports issued after each sampling season.
+This report attempts to summarize both the 2002 CSLAP data and an historical comparison of the data collected within the 2002 sampling season and data collected at Eagle Lake prior to 2002.